titaniumsg/find_tcreg/README.md

 # T-CREGs

 #### For a detailed description of the methods, please refer to the [article](https://google.com):
 Gupta S, Sgourakis NG.
-T-CREGs: classification of HLA molecular surfaces for epitope prioritization and therapeutic expansion.
+A structure-guided approach to predict MHC-I restriction of T cell receptors for public antigens.

 Corresponding author: Nikolaos G. Sgourakis, nikolaos.sgourakis@pennmedicine.upenn.edu